-- 28. Where Registry determines that, if proved, the offence is likely to be identified as a Major Offence, it will refer the matter to an Academic Misconduct Panel (AMP). - 29.
-All offences identified as Major will be investigated by an AMP. - 30.
-The AMP will comprise:

-- 30.1.
-A Dean, Associate Dean, or Head of Faculty, independent of any Faculty to which the student's programme of study is related (Chair) - 30.2.
-One member of Faculty, independent of any Faculty to which the student's programme is related - 30.3.
-A member of the Quality Team, who will also act as Secretary and will advise the panel on procedural matters and record decisions of the panel - 31.
+- 30. Where the case is identified as a likely Major offence, it will refer the matter to an Academic Misconduct Panel (AMP). - 31.
+The AMP will comprise: - 31.1.
+The Dean, Associate Dean, or Head of Faculty, independent of any Faculty to which the student's programme of study is related (Chair). - 31.2.
+One member of Faculty, independent of any Faculty to which the student's programme is related. - 31.3.
+A member of Academic Services, who will also act as Secretary and will advise the panel on procedural matters and record decisions of the panel. - 32.
 Where the student has a record of a previous case(s) of academic misconduct, the outcome(s) of the case(s) are made available to the current AMP only after the Panel has made a determination of guilt for the case being considered.
-Information about previous cases is provided only for the purposes of informing the decision regarding the penalty to be imposed.
-The current AMP must not include anyone who sat on a previous AMP(s) for the student. - 32.
+Information about previous cases is provided only for the purposes of informing the decision regarding the penalty to be

+- imposed.
+The current AMP must not include anyone who sat on a previous AMP(s) for the student. - 33.
 The student may submit a written statement concerning the alleged academic misconduct and may submit witness statements.
-The student shall provide any such statements to the Secretary to the AMP not less than seven calendar days prior to the date of the AMP meeting. - 33.
+The student shall provide any such statements to the Secretary to the AMP not less than seven calendar days prior to the date of the AMP meeting. - 34.
 The student will be invited to attend the AMP and may be accompanied by a friend1 or Student Union representative.
-They will be provided with copies of the documentation presented to the AMP. - 34.
-A student cannot be represented by another person at an AMP meeting except in cases where a student is not capable of representing themselves (e.g., they are suffering from evidenced mental health issues). - 35.
-If the student does not attend the AMP meeting without giving a valid reason, or if the student formally confirms to the Secretary that they will not be attending, or they accept the allegation, the Chair of the AMP shall have the discretion to proceed in the student's absence. - 36.
-Exceptionally, the student can request the rescheduling of a meeting, providing reasonable notice is given, together with sufficient reason, or evidence supplied of why the student is unable to attend on the scheduled day, e.g., accident, serious illness. - 37.
+They will be provided with copies of the documentation presented to the AMP. - 35.
+A student cannot be represented by another person at an AMP meeting except in cases where a student is not capable of representing themselves (e.g., they are suffering from evidenced mental health issues). - 36.
+If the student does not attend the AMP meeting without giving a valid reason, or if the student formally confirms to the Secretary that they will not be attending, or they accept the allegation, the Chair of the AMP shall have the discretion to proceed in the student's absence. - 37.
+Exceptionally, the student can request the rescheduling of a meeting, providing reasonable notice is given, together with sufficient reason, or evidence supplied of why the student is unable to attend on the scheduled day, e.g., accident, serious illness. - 38.
 The AMP will normally interview the Faculty/staff member who identified the alleged misconduct.
-If they are unable to attend, the AMP will be provided with a written report(s). - 38.
+If they are unable to attend, the AMP will be provided with a written report(s). - 39.
 Where appropriate, it may be possible to convene a meeting virtually, e.g., using a video conferencing platform.
-The decision to conduct the meeting of the AMP in this way rests with the Chair of the AMP.
+The decision to conduct the meeting of the AMP in this way rests with the Chair of the AMP. - 40.
+On completion of the representations, the AMP will conduct its deliberations in private, to decide whether the academic misconduct is proven or not proven. - 40.1.
+Where the academic misconduct is not proven, the student shall be informed in writing within seven calendar days that the allegation was not upheld, and no further action will be taken.
+Their work will be marked as normal.
+The outcome letter will summarise the AMP's decision, including the grounds on which the decision was based.